-We rely upon the supply of raw materials that meet our specifications, such as USA farm-raised beef, Global Animal Partnership Certified Step 2 ("GAP 2") cage-free whole chicken and associated broths, GAP 2 certified cage-free whole turkey and associated broths, Marine Stewardship Council ("MSC") certified wild-caught salmon and MSC certified wild-caught whitefish and associated broths, and select non-GMO fruits and vegetables, such as peas, sweet potatoes and lentils.
+We rely upon the supply of raw materials that meet our high-quality specifications and sourcing requirements.
+We source Global Animal Partnership ("GAP") certified cagefree chicken, GAP certified cage-free turkey, Marine Stewardship Council ("MSC") certified wild-caught salmon and whitefish and select non-GMO fruits and vegetables, such as peas, sweet potatoes and lentils.
 If any raw material is adulterated and does not meet our specifications, it could significantly impact our ability to source manufactured products and could materially and adversely impact our business, financial condition and results of operations.

 For the supply and co-manufacturing of our products, we have relied on Alphia, Inc. ("Alphia" f/k/a "C.J.
-Foods") for dry kibble sold under the Halo brand, Simmons Pet Food, Inc. ("Simmons") for the majority of canned wet food sold under the Halo brand, BrightPet Nutrition Group, LLC ("BrightPet") for vegan kibble and freeze dried treats sold under the Halo brand and Carnivore Meat Company, LLC ("Carnivore") for the supply and co-manufacturing of freeze-dried food and treats sold under the TruDog brand.
-Together, Alphia, Simmons, and Carnivore represent approximately 74% of product volume sold across the Better Choice platform.
-In addition, we sourced approximately 65% of inventory purchases from two vendors for the year ended December 31, 2021 and approximately 76% from three vendors for the year ended December 31, 2020.
-With the launch of Halo Elevate®, we have expanded our co-manufacturing partners in 2022 to include Barrett Petfood Innovations and Thai Union Manufacturing Co., LTD.
+Foods") for dry kibble which has been transitioned to Barrett Petfood Innovations during 2022, Simmons Pet Food, Inc. ("Simmons") and Thai Union Manufacturing Co., LTD. for canned wet food, BrightPet Nutrition Group, LLC ("BrightPet") for vegan kibble and freeze dried treats, Carnivore Meat Company, LLC ("Carnivore") for the supply and co-manufacturing of freeze-dried food and treats.
+We sourced approximately 69% of inventory purchases from three vendors for the year ended December 31, 2022 and approximately 65% from two vendors for the year ended December 31, 2021.